 Meets monthly at Rye Town offices or City Hall.

-Traffic and Transportation Committee
+Traffic and Pedestrian Safety Committee

 This committee may consist of seven to nine City residents.
 The purpose of the Committee is to advise the City Council and the City Staff on ways to improve traffic safety and transportation systems throughout the community.
 It is also their mission to educate the public about traffic and pedestrian safety.